What flight simulator do pilots use?

 • A320 FFS: Used by airlines operating the Airbus A320, one of the most popular short‑ and medium‑haul aircraft.

-Flight Simulators in pilot training
+Flight simulators in pilot training

 Training stages